Aleksandr Kaleri

 Aleksandr "Sasha" Yuriyevich Kaleri (Александр Юрьевич Калери; born in Jūrmala, Latvia on 13 May 1956) is a former Russian cosmonaut and veteran of extended stays on the Mir Space Station and the International Space Station (ISS).
 Kaleri has most recently been in space in 2010 and 2011 aboard the ISS serving as a flight engineer for the long duration Expedition 25/26 missions.
-He has spent the fourth-longest time in space of any person, and the longest time in space of any person not born in what is now Russia.
+He has spent the fifth-longest time in space of any person, and the longest time in space of any person not born in what is now Russia.

 Personal

-Kaleri is married to the Svetlana L. Nosova.
+Kaleri is married to Svetlana L. Nosova.
 They have a son, Oleg Aleksandrovich Kaleri, born in 1996.
 Kaleri's mother, Antonina Petrovna Kaleri, resides in Sevastopol, Crimea, and his father, Yuri Borisovich Kaleri, is deceased.
 Kaleri enjoys running, reading and gardening.

 Education

 In 1979, Kaleri graduated from the Moscow Institute of Physics and Technology, Dolgoprudny, Moscow region, as a specialist in Aircraft Flight Dynamics and Control.
 In 1983, he completed post-graduate studies at the same institute as a specialist in the field of Mechanics of Fluids and Plasma.